Bohemian Forest: Names and etymology

 For historical reasons, the Czech and German counterparts have different names in their respective language.
-In Czech, their side of the forest is called Šumava and the Bavarian side is Zadní Bavorský les ('Bavarian Back Forest').
+In Czech, the entire mountain range is called Šumava, but the German part of the mountain range is also distinguished by the name Bavorský les ('Bavarian Forest').
 In German, their end of the forest is Bayerischer Wald ('Bavarian Forest') and the Czech side is Böhmerwald ('Bohemian Forest').
-Czech speakers sometimes use Šumava as a name for the entire forest stretching between Bohemia and Germany.

 The designation Šumava has been recorded in the late 15th century in Antonio Bonfini's work Rerum unganicarum decades.
 Folk etymology connects the name's origin to the Czech words šum, šumění (literally 'hum, humming'), denoting the sound of wind in trees.
 Linguistic consensus defines Šumava as a derivative of a hypothetical Proto-Slavic word šuma 'dense forest', cf. Serbian šuma as it adjoins regions populated by Sorbs of Lusatia and surrounds (North Eastern Bavaria and Saxony).
 There are corresponding toponyms in modern-day Serbia, i.e., Šumadija 'land of dense forests'.
 Modern Serbian maintains the use of the word šuma 'forest' and the toponym Šumava equates to 'forested lands'.

 In Ptolemy's ancient maps, the mountain chain is called Gabreta.
 Greek geographer Strabo calls it Sudeta in his maps.
 Both names come from Celtic.